 Exceed a certain strain threshold, and osteoblasts activate to build new tissue.
 Stay chronically below it — as in prolonged bed rest or weightlessness — and osteoclasts (bone-resorbing cells) dominate.
 Bone maintains the minimum mass required to handle whatever loads it regularly sees.

 The mechanostat regulates this balance continuously.
-Your skeleton is a living tissue calibrated to the demands of your daily life.
+Your skeleton is living tissue calibrated to the demands of your daily life.
 The question is whether those demands are high enough to produce upward adaptation.

 Osteoblasts vs. Osteoclasts